ivy314li/ooof/README.md

 Right now the website will do POST requests to my personal FakeBox.
 In the event that it does not exist anymore, you will need to create one by yourself.

-thanks for looking at my project :)
+thanks for looking at my project and please ignore my awful commit names :)